BY ELLIE HENSLEY

 How You Can Help

-There are more than 100 medical, public safety, non-profit and housing organizations that comprise Atlanta’s Homeless Continuum of Care.
+There are more than 100 medical, public safety, non-profit and housing organizations working to end homelessness in Atlanta.
 And there are many ways you can get involved.

 Instead of giving money to an individual experiencing homelessness, consider donating your time, money or other items like food, face masks and sanitizer to these organizations or others fighting to end homelessness.
 Here’s where you can contribute to the non-profits mentioned in the Untangling Homelessness series and other organizations in Midtown: